Nothing will stand in your way

 1. Depopulation 2.
 Skeptics 3.
 Revenge 4.
 Ashes 5.
 Catalepsy 6.
 Tutankhamen 7.
 Dream Killer 8.
 Final Feast 9.
 Misled Fortune 10.
 Forced Fed 11.
 I Am What I Am 12.
 Lost Faith 13.
 Destiny

-Seven years between Hobbs' recordings didn't seem to have much effect on the outcome as Inheritance sounds like it could have been released already in the eighties.
+Seven years between Hobbs' recordings didn't seem to have much effect on the outcome as Inheritance sounds like it could have been released already in the 1980s.
 Compared to the band's debut, this album appears slightly less strained, which makes it more pleasant as a listening experience.
 Especially the first couple of tracks are quite above the average with some energetic riffs although that doesn't apply to the whole thing.
 With its massive length of 70+ minutes, this album starts to drag a bit in the middle but picks up again near the end.
 The songwriting is still not too original or memorable, but it maintains a decent level of quality through all these tracks.
-While Inheritance is not a personal favorite of mine, the general sound is fairly satisfactory and gains a careful "thumbs up" for this album.
+While Inheritance is not an unreserved favorite, the general sound is fairly satisfactory and gains a careful "thumbs up" for this album.

 HOLOCROSS - Holocross